 Americans can claim their Social Security benefits as early as age 62.
 However, if you retire early, your benefit amount will be reduced for the remainder of your payouts.

-The full retirement age is 67 for those born in 1960 and later.
+The full retirement age is 67 for those born in 1960 or later.
 Everyone must start their benefits at age 70 when their monthly payment will be the highest.

-At what age should you start collecting?
+You may be wondering what age you should start collecting?
 Consider these Social Security regrets people have confessed to on Reddit before you file for benefits.

 Don’t leave money on the table — it only takes minutes to apply and it won’t impact your credit score.